Reporting

 With 25 years of experience in impact investing, we have seen many types of impact reports.
 We have adapted and improved our impact reporting over the years based on client feedback, internal discussions, and enhanced metrics and outcomes.
 We are honored that so many entries into the impact arena have followed our lead and published impact reports on their activities.

-As a pioneer in impact investing, CCM has created a proprietary impact model and reporting system where we track and monitor the positive environmental and/or social impact attributes of our investments.
+As a pioneer in impact investing, CCM has created a proprietary impact model and reporting system where we track and monitor the positive societal outcomes of our investments.
 CCM offers personalized impact reports to clients meeting certain criteria.
 Customization ensures that clients receive relevant and meaningful information that aligns with their specific interests and values.
 Impact reports detail a variety of impact metrics and outcomes.
 They also include impact narratives which share real-world examples illustrating the positive outcomes of clients’ investments.
 Narratives help stakeholders understand the human and environmental impact behind the numbers.
 By focusing on these elements, CCM looks to ensure that its investments make measurable positive impacts on society and the environment, while also meeting the financial goals of clients.

 On-Site Visit